 4. YELLOW FEVER: A valid international certificate of vaccination against Yellow Fever is required in many countries.
 You may need to present this on arrival at the airport or border crossing.
 Some countries will refuse entry if you are unable to present your certificate.
 It's also quite common for your home country to request a Yellow Fever certificate on your arrival back home.

-5. Full passport details are required at the time of booking in order to purchase entrance fees to certain sites.
-Additionally on certain trips it's needed to book bus, train or flight tickets.
+5. Full passport details are required at the time of booking in order to purchase Entrance fees to certain sites.
+Additionally, on certain trips, it's needed to book bus, train or flight tickets.
 Delays to provide this information may result in booking fees or changes to your itinerary.

-Your health and wellbeing is of great importance to us during your climb.
+Your health and wellbeing are of great importance to us during your climb.
 Our guides are trained to recognise and deal with a number of medical conditions.
-Whilst you do not need to have mountain climbing experience, a reasonable level of fitness is required for successful sumit.
+Whilst you do not need to have mountain climbing experience, a reasonable level of fitness is required for successful summit.
 We will also climb the mountain in a recommended way, considering the health and fitness of the group.
 There is no rush to reach the top as the joy is in the climb.
 Take your time to soak up your surrounding and enjoy every step of the way.

 You will need to discuss with a medical professional where you will be travelling to and undertake an appropriate immunisation programme and other medical requirements.
 Preventative measures as advised by your doctor are very important, such as applying DEET mosquito repellent from dusk to dawn as well.
 We also recommend that you carry a small personal medical kit.